SPBTV/white_noise/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version,

+* update the version number in `version.rb`
+* run `gem build spbtv_statics.gemspec`,
+* push the `.gem` file to nexus `gem nexus path_to_gemfile.gem`

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/spbtv_exceptions.
+Bug reports and pull requests are welcome at http://stash.mwm.local/projects/SS/repos/spbtv-statics.